+2 In this document, and in accordance with the Council of Europe's Roma and Travellers glossary (18), the encompassing term "Roma" refers to various communities that self-identify as Roma and others (such as Ashkali) that resemble Roma in certain aspects but insist that they are ethnically different.

-The right policies and technologies can contain the upward curve of health care costs.
-As the health sector's share of GNP and its economic relevance increases, so does its responsibility towards others sectors and society as a whole.
+- 53. The right policies and technologies can contain the upward curve of health care costs.
+As the health sector's share of GNP and its economic relevance increases, so does its responsibility towards others sectors and society as a whole. - 54.
 While costs rise, interdependence, rapidly improving connectivity, and technological and medical innovation have all created extraordinary new opportunities to improve health and health care.
 The technological capacity available to understand, prevent, diagnose and treat disease has been transformed in an almost exponential progression.
 Diagnostic, medical and surgical interventions have expanded dramatically, as has drug-based therapy.
 E-health and telemedicine are examples of the transformative effects of new information technology.
-Nanotechnologies are on the horizon.
+Nanotechnologies are on the horizon. - 55.
 There is also significant new knowledge about the complex interrelationship between health and sustainable human development.
-Health needs to be transformed from being perceived merely as a medically dominated, moneyconsuming sector to a major public good bringing economic and security benefits and pursuing key social objectives.
-There is now a broad consensus that the health of populations is critical for social coherence and economic growth and a vital resource for human and social development.

-The forces of globalization are challenging all countries.
+Health needs to be transformed from being perceived merely as a medically dominated, money-consuming sector to a major public good bringing economic and security benefits and pursuing key social objectives.
+There is now a broad consensus that the health of populations is critical for social coherence and economic growth and a vital resource for human and social development. - 56.
+The forces of globalization3 are challenging all countries.
 Nevertheless, no country can resolve challenges to health and well-being on its own, nor can it harness the potential of innovation without extensive cooperation.
 Health has become a global economic and security issue.
 In an interdependent world, countries need to act together to ensure the health of their populations and to drive progress.
-These issues of managing interdependence are moving higher up the policy agenda of global policy-makers.
+These issues of managing interdependence are moving higher up the policy agenda of global policy-makers. - 57.
 Policies are needed that aim to ensure decision-making power for citizens and patients, to protect their human rights, and to implement legislation that forbids discrimination.
 This includes securing the right to health and outlawing discrimination based on disease or disability.
 Shared decision-making, autonomy, independence and control over one's health and its determinants are vital.
 Communities are required in which people, including those with chronic diseases or disabilities, are provided with the requisite structures and resources to enable them to fulfil their potential and participate fully in society.
-Another need is access to knowledge and to health promotion and disease prevention activities, as well as services based on respectful communication between caregivers and recipients.
+Another need is access to knowledge and to health promotion and disease prevention activities, as well as services based on respectful communication between caregivers and recipients. - 58.
+All these challenges and developments exemplify the move towards a new paradigm.
+In addition, pressure is inexorably increasing to use health system resources more efficiently and to deliver higher quality care.
+There has been an important shift in the role of health professionals and citizens, with the latter now having much higher expectations in terms of information about and involvement in the services they receive.
+There is also the issue of medicalization to consider (19), and the proper balance to be struck between societal and individual expectations and the growing capacities of the health system. - 59.
+Some important new global agreements and instruments have been developed to address common health challenges, such as the Millennium Development Goals, the revised International Health Regulations and the WHO Framework Convention on Tobacco

-&lt;sup>2 Globalization has been defined as "a process that encompasses the causes, course and consequences of transnational and transcultural integration of human and non-human activities."
+3 Globalization has been defined as "a process that encompasses the causes, course and consequences of transnational and transcultural integration of human and non-human activities."